ccbrown/needy/README.md

 To run without installing, you can use `python -m needy` from the top level directory.
 To install, you can run `sudo setup.py install`.
 After installing, you can invoke needy via simply `needy`.
 To uninstall, you can use `sudo pip uninstall`.

 It's in pretty early stages though, so expect bugs and incomplete features.
+It also isn't yet versioned and is constantly breaking backwards compatibility, so if you use it, it's recommended that you include it with your distribution.